-Ecosystems can be analyzed from different perspectives and in reality they have no limits, since nature is a continuum on the planet (the Earth is itself a single system), so there is no set of components that define them, but when talking about them we always consider their biotic (living) and abiotic (non-living) components, as well as the interactions between them and an identifiable source of energy.
+Ecosystems can be analyzed from different perspectives and in reality, they have no limits since nature is a continuum on the planet (the Earth is itself a single system), so no set of components defines them, but when talking about them we always consider their biotic (living) and abiotic (non-living) components, as well as the interactions between them and an identifiable source of energy.

 These are the genes, species, populations, or ecosystems present in a given site.
 The Amazon rainforest in Brazil does not have the same plant or animal species as the Tuxtlas rainforest in Veracruz, Mexico.

 It is how biodiversity is distributed in space, both horizontally and vertically.
 It includes biotic factors (the living organisms that interact with each other and with the environment) and abiotic factors, i.e., the physical and chemical components of the environment such as soil, light, and temperature.
 The combination of these factors produces similar ecosystems under similar conditions, for example, the pine forests of Canada or the German mountains, which are located at a similar altitude and latitude, with similar insolation and water availability.

 The biotic and abiotic elements (the structure) of an ecosystem are related through dynamic processes.
 By definition all ecosystems recycle matter and use energy; how these processes occur is what defines the functions of a particular ecosystem.